 The changes made to this document are listed in the following table.
 For more information, please contact dochelp@microsoft.com.

-Section Description Revision class 7 Appendix B: Product Behavior Updated for this version of Windows Server.
+Section Description Revision class 7 Appendix B: Product Behavior Added Windows Server 2025 to the list of applicable products.
 Major

 9 Index